|he Triumph of Saint Augustine by Claudio Coello, c. 1664|

 There are different answers depending on whom you ask.
 The word “Saint” comes from the Greek word hagios and means “consecrated to God”.
 Various Biblical texts in the New Testament refer to saints as those who have consecrated their life to Christ.
-No halos around their heads, only simple folk who seriously follow Jesus.
+No halos around their heads, only simple folk who seriously want to love others as Jesus commands us to love.
 This is the view I prefer.

 So in my first book Shadowed in Silk when Abby first puts her faith in Christ, she becomes a saint—a baby saint, one who has a lot to learn, one who still has a lot of bad habits, but still that divinely consecrated individual on the road to the highest of character traits.

-Still though, I have written other characters that portray that type of sainthood similar to what people envision when they think of Mother Theresa—a true modern-day saint, but not the only one of our time.
+Still though, I have written other characters that portray that type of sainthood similar to what people envision when they think of Mother Theresa—who was a true and recently modern-day saint, but not the only one of our time for sure.

 While doing research for my British Raj trilogy especially, I came across a number of modern-day saints that I am sure Mother Theresa would have affirmed for their saintliness.

 Dr. Ida Scudder an American missionary (1870 – 1960) who changed the face of medicine in India.
 To this day, her private hospital in Vellore India is famous for treating the poor.
 Dr. Ida was born in India to missionary parents, educated in the States, and spent the rest of her life caring for the sick and developing a vast teaching hospital.

 Pandita Ramabai A high-cast Hindu woman of India (1858 – 1922) who became a Christian.
 She accomplished much for social reform, education, and the emancipation of Indian women (especially Hindu widows).
 Her mission is still going strong in Pune India, close to Mumbai.